Let’s Talk About Black Overrepresentation in Advertising

 Source: Freepik

-Despite these efforts, the representation of Black people in advertising remains a concern.
+Despite these efforts, the representation of Black man in advertising remains a concern.
 A report by the ANA found that while there’s progress in increasing diversity in the advertising industry, there is still a lack of representation of Black people at the executive level.
-This underrepresentation may restrict Black people’s ability to affect how the media portrays their communities in advertising.

-Read Also: Interracial Advertising: How Do Consumers Respond to “Woke Commercials”?
+People Also Read: Interracial Advertising: How Do Consumers Respond to “Woke Commercials”?

 Nearly 80% of consumers turn to directories with reviews to find a local business.
 List your business for free in our exclusive Spotcovery Black-Owned Business Directory